MDverse/mdverse.github.io/index.md

 layout: page
 ---

-MDverse is an international project aiming at indexing, annotating and exploring molecular dynamics simulation data.
+MDverse is an international project aiming at indexing, annotating and exploring molecular dynamics simulation data with the ultimate goal of making it reusable.

 > 💡 Did you know? **1 %** of all data stored in the data repository [Zenodo](https://zenodo.org/) is related to molecular dynamics simulations?

 ## Achievements

 [Data collection](https://zenodo.org/record/7856806): about 250,000 files and 2,000 datasets have been indexed so far.
-All data are shared as Parquet files in Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+All data are shared as Parquet files under Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 [MDverse data explorer](https://mdverse.streamlit.app/) is a prototype search engine for molecular dynamics data.
 Browse collected files and search for specific data using keywords.